Common pregnancy problems explained

 Often, morning sickness is worse in women expecting twins, or in those who have suffered with it before.
-There are many simple remedies including acupressure bands, ingestion of ginger and eating little and often.
+There are many simple remedies including acupressure bands, ginger (e.g. ginger tea or chews) and eating little and often to make sure your stomach isn’t empty for long periods.
 Usually, doctors recommend staying off medication in pregnancy if at all possible but if your symptoms are particularly prolonged or severe, your GP may suggest some tablets.
-Indeed, it is important that you see your GP or call your midwife if you have not passed urine within 8 hours, or your urine is particularly dark or smelly; you have abdominal pain; a fever or have been unable to keep fluids down for over 24 hours.
+Indeed, it is important that you see your GP or call your midwife if you have not passed urine within 8 hours, if your urine is particularly dark or smelly, or if you have abdominal pain, a fever or have been unable to keep fluids down for over 24 hours.
 1

 Hormonal changes in pregnancy increase the blood flow to the reproductive organs, which increases vaginal discharge to help prevent infection getting up into the womb.
 Towards the end of pregnancy, this will increase further and you may need to wear a pad: sometimes it can be mistaken for urine.
 If your discharge becomes smelly, is not white/clear, or you have other vaginal symptoms including itchiness or soreness, pain on passing urine or during sexual intercourse, then you should contact your GP or midwife as this could signal an infection.

 Indigestion (or dyspepsia) is caused by acid reflux rising from the stomach up into the oesophagus (gullet).
 The acid from the stomach leaks up through a muscular sphincter (a tight band which usually prevents leakage) at the bottom of the oesophagus and causes irritation of its lining.
-Up to 8 in 10 women experience symptoms in pregnancy and this is because there is more pressure on the stomach from the baby and hormonal changes also make the sphincter relax.
+Up to 8 in 10 women experience symptoms in pregnancy and this is because there is more pressure on the stomach from the baby as well as pregnancy-related hormonal changes which cause the sphincter to relax.

 Pregnancy symptoms can range from only a few minor changes to more severe symptoms, and these are typically worse after eating, but can also occur when you are lying flat or when you are hungry.
 They may include burping, feeling nauseous and feeling full.
 Pain is also a symptom, and can be felt in the upper part of the abdomen, behind the breastbone (sternum), or heartburn (a burning feeling travelling form the abdomen upwards).

-To help, try reducing coffee, alcohol and high fat foods, eating little and often and propping up the head of the bed which allows gravity to prevent the leak of acid.
+To help, try reducing your intake of coffee, alcohol and high fat foods.
+Eat little and often and prop up the head of the bed to help gravity to prevent the leak of acid.
 You can speak to your GP about using antacids (including Gaviscon) or getting a prescription for tablets.
 3

 Up to 40% of women become constipated during pregnancy because it takes longer for the stool to pass through the bowel due to hormonal changes.
 This means the faeces lose more water and are harder, making them more difficult to pass.
 Constipation itself can cause abdominal pain, bloating and flatulence.
 To try and counteract these changes, take on plenty of fluids, a high fibre diet (wholemeal bread, fruit and vegetables and pulses) and get regular exercise.
 You can also speak to your GP about using laxatives.
 4, 5